Unlike Baldur's Gate 2, Wizardry 8 does not come with built in PC cheat codes for altering the game to your liking.

 inconvenience-eliminating cheating.
 You can't use a cheat code to teleport wherever you want to in the game, for example.

 And there's really no point to giving yourself heaps of money or items; like most CRPG's, you're going to be

 swimming in cash and loot the entire game.

-However, if you do want to cheat Wizardry 8 and hex editing gives you a headache, there is a good game editor available
+However, if you do want to cheat Wizardry 8 and hex editing gives you a headache, you can use a game editor to alter your

 This program also lets you set all monsters in the game to 'passive' state, if you're really sick of combat.
 (Of course,

 you won't improve your skills or levels without combats anyway, and the character advancement is one of the best parts

 of Wizardry 8, so I wouldn't recommend that route myself--in moderation, though, it has its uses.)